elysia090/Lab/README.md

 2. Add the project to your module search path, e.g. `export PYTHONPATH="$(pwd)/src:$PYTHONPATH"`.
 3. Import the modules you need inside your own scripts or interactive sessions.

+## Documentation

+Detailed usage notes for the market simulation utilities are available in `docs/market_simulation.md`.

 ## Testing

-The test suite currently covers the market simulation utilities.
+The test suite currently covers the market simulation utilities, including the analytics helpers introduced in the latest update.

 ```
 pytest